 Luckily, there are a few solutions.
 To lower your bounce rate, we recommend:

 - Using a double opt-in.
-Double opt-in requires new subscribers to verify their email address, so they can’t give you a fake one.
+Double opt-in requires new subscribers to verify their email addresses, so they can’t give you a fake one.

 - Practicing good email hygiene.
 Good email hygiene means regularly cleaning out inactive email subscribers — and keeping your remaining list engaged with consistent, high-quality campaigns.